jejacks0n/teaspoon/README.md

 Depending on which framework you use this can differ, and there's an expectation that you have a certain level of familiarity with your chosen test framework.

-Teaspoon supports [Jasmine 1.3](http://pivotal.github.com/jasmine), [Mocha](http://visionmedia.github.com/mocha) and [QUnit](http://qunitjs.com).
+Teaspoon supports [Jasmine 1.3](http://pivotal.github.com/jasmine), [Mocha](http://visionmedia.github.com/mocha) 1.10.0, 1.17.1, and 2.0.1, and [QUnit](http://qunitjs.com).
 And since it's possible to use the asset pipeline, feel free to use the `= require` directive throughout your specs and spec helpers.

 Here's a basic spec written in Javascript using Jasmine: